WalterSmuts/generic_singleton/README.md

 `generic_singleton` uses [anymap] behind the scenes to store a map of each generic type.
-The first time you hit the `get_or_init` macro we initialize the singleton in thread local storage.
+The first time you hit the `get_or_init` macro we initialize the singleton.
 Subsequent calls to `get_or_init` will retrieve the singleton from the map.

 ### Example
 ```rust